piguman3/brainfuckOS/README.md

 To run programs relative to the current folder the filetype needs to be included. `bin/mv.bf filea fileb`

+This repository is licensed under the MIT License found in the LICENSE file in the root directory.

 #### For more examples you can check out the base programs the OS comes with.